mahlberg-lab/clic/docs/clicanalysis.rst

 .. figure:: images/figure-analysis-concordance-cotext-inbookbutton.png
    :alt: figure-analysis-concordance-cotext-inbookbutton

-   **Figure:** The 'in bk.' (in book) button leads to the chapter view of the occurrence
+   **Figure:** The 'in bk.' (in book) button leads to the book view of the occurrence

 .. figure:: images/figure-analysis-concordance-cotext-inbookchapter.png
    :alt: figure-analysis-concordance-cotext-inbookchapter

-   **Figure:** The 'in bk.' view shows the whole chapter – in the case of this preface it is a very short chapter.
+   **Figure:** The 'in bk.' view shows the relevant section in the whole book.
+   The preface shown here is a very short chapter.
 (Note that all authorial text occurring before the official first chapter, is counted as 'chapter 0' in CLiC).
 This preface contains no quotes or suspensions;
    compare to the subset markup in the chapter view of Figure.